TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          This will add the tags "pagetag1", "pagetag2" and "pagetag3" to the according cached pages in cache_pages.

+         Pages, which have been cached with a tag, can be deleted from cache again with the TSconfig option :ref:`TCEMAIN.clearCacheCmd
+         <t3tsconfig:pagetcemain>` (see there for more information).

          **Note:** If you instead want to store rendered content into the caching framework, see the :ref:`stdWrap feature cache <cache>`.